-If you don’t have time, motivation and/or energy for exercise or movement in the rest of your day, take some moments for a full-body yawn, twist and curve the spine, raise your arms over your head, bring your knees into your chest, move your face and jaw around—any basic movements and cat-like stretching to get blood and lymph moving and release dopamine.
+If you don’t have time, motivation and/or energy for exercise or movement in the rest of your day, take some moments for a full-body yawn, twist and curve the spine, raise your arms over your head, bring your knees into your chest, move your face and jaw around, smile wide and/or laugh—any basic movements and cat-like stretching to get blood and lymph moving, release endorphins and dopamine.
 You can add any of these simple movements throughout the rest of your day, too, especially if your life is more sedentary, or you feel blocked in mind or body.
 Move that body!
 You’ll thank yourself for it.

 In Bathroom (10-20 minutes)